Rights of permanent and long-term residents in Croatia

 - Adults for whom you’re a guardian

-If the above-mentioned family member has a residence outside of Croatia, they must prove that they have the right to tax relief by presenting documents issued by competent foreign authorities not older than 6 months.
+If the above-mentioned family member resides outside of Croatia, they must prove they have the right to tax relief by presenting documents issued by competent foreign authorities not older than 6 months.

-EU/EEA nationals and their family members who have been granted residence in Croatia have the same rights as Croatian nationals.
-This is applicable regardless of whether their family member is a national of an EU/EEA Member state or a third-country national.
+EU/EEA citizens and their family members who have been granted permanent residence in Croatia have the same rights as Croatian citizens.
+This is applicable regardless of whether their family member is a citizen of an EU/EEA member state or a third-country.

-After the permanent stay in Croatia is granted, EU/EEA nationals and their family members are obliged to apply for Croatian health insurance, if they have not already done so.
-[Read: How to sign up for state health insurance in Croatia]
+After the permanent stay in Croatia is granted, EU/EEA citizens and their families are obliged to apply for Croatian health insurance if they have not already done so.

 Your Croatian residency status is important if you want to get a mortgage in Croatia.
-Banks will rarely consider a mortgage to a foreigner with temporary residence.
-They want to be sure that you will be able to pay them back.
-[Read: Croatia’s biggest banks: Comparison of fees and services]
+Croatian banks will rarely consider a mortgage to a foreigner with temporary residence.
+They want to be sure that you can pay them back.

-However, if you have permanent residence in Croatia, the story is completely different.
-In this case, you qualify to get a mortgage from some Croatian banks.
-[Read: How to get a mortgage loan in Croatia]
+However, the story is entirely different if you have permanent residence in Croatia.
+In this case, you qualify for a mortgage from some Croatian banks.

-Before purchasing a real estate property, third-country nationals must receive permission to buy the property from the Croatian Ministry of Justice.
+Before purchasing a real estate property, third-country citizens must receive permission to buy the property from the Croatian Ministry of Justice.
 The Ministry will check whether your country has a reciprocity agreement with Croatia or not.
-[Read: How to buy residential real estate in Croatia]

-Reciprocity agreements define under what terms third-country nationals can buy a property in Croatia.
-For some third-country nationals, the agreement demands granted permanent residence in Croatia.
+Reciprocity agreements define under which terms third-country citizens can buy a property in Croatia.
+For some of them, the agreement demands granted permanent residence in Croatia.

 This applies to citizens of: